vetxo/vetxofn/README.md

 Press `END`.

 ## Credits
-- dex and maddie for their address, hash, module, netvar, pattern, pe, and vmt classes
+- saurian and vex for their address, hash, module, netvar, pattern, pe, and vmt classes
 - everyone who contributed to the project!

 ## Known issues
 - Some of the code is unoptimized.

+## **Antivirus Isuues**
+- Don't worry if it's flags your antivirus this is a injectable game cheat and tends to flag some antiviruses

 ## License
 Licensed under the MIT License.